SonghuaHu-UMD/songhuahu-umd.github.io/_pages/about.md

 ### Mobility as a service (MaaS) and shared mobility
 I have worked on shared mobility since 2018, advised by [Prof. Hangfei Lin](https://tjjt.tongji.edu.cn/szdw1/jsml2/jtgcx1/lhf.htm) | [Prof. Xiaohong Chen](https://tjjt.tongji.edu.cn/szdw1/jsml2/jtgcx1/cxh.htm) | [Prof. Peng Chen](https://www.usf.edu/arts-sciences/departments/public-affairs/about-us/faculty/pchen.aspx).
-I have investigated various shared mobility programs to provide empirical evidence on who is using shared mobility, how to promote its efficiency, how to use incentives to prevent users from churning, and how to encourage the multimodal integration.
+I have investigated various shared mobility programs to provide empirical evidence on who is using shared mobility, how to promote its efficiency, how to use incentives to prevent user churning, and how to encourage multimodal integration.
 After joining University of Maryland, I am the main developer of the first-in-the-nation coordinated MaaS mobile phone app, [incenTrip](https://incentrip.org), to assign personalized incentives to travelers in MD-DC-VA area.

 <iframe src="images/Bikeshare_Heatmap.html" height="500" width="750"></iframe>